 The following listing matches the source data from Data Platform v5 with the equivalent column in the ImportedUser table.
 Other columns from the ImportedUser table cannot be populated from Data Platform v5, and so are omitted here (and shown below).
-For more details on the database tables and columns within FlexNet Manager Suite, please see the FlexNet Manager Suite Schema Reference PDF, available through the title page of online help.
+For more details on the database tables and columns within FlexNet Manager Suite, please see FlexNet Manager Suite Schema Reference.